yutonyan/yutonyan.github.io/_pages/about.md

 I graduated from McGill University with a bachelor's degree in Computer Science and Statistics.
 I am currently a research assistant at CUHK hosted by Prof. Zhenyu Gao and Prof. Wenxi Jiang.

+I am looking for a PhD position in finance starting in Fall 2023.

 Research Interests
 ======